trustwallet/wallet-core/docs/Contributing.md

 ## Building

-Use the `bootstrap.sh` script in the root folder to quickly build and test.
+Use the `bootstrap.sh` script in the root folder to install dependencies, generate files, build, and test.
 The build pipeline uses CMake.
 If you add or rename files you need to re-run cmake: `cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug`.
-If you only change existing files and want to run the tests you only need to run make: `make -C build tests`.
+If you only change existing files and want to run the tests you only need to run make: `make -Cbuild tests && build/tests/tests tests`.

-If you change interface files in the include folder you need to regenerate the interface code: `codegen/bin/codegen`.
-Run `codegen/bin/codegen -h` to get usage information on the tool.
-Note that currently if you add a new interface header file you need to manually add that file as a public header to the iOS project, otherwise iOS tests will fail.
+If you change interface files, `coins.json`, or Protobuf files you need to regenerate code: `tools/generate-files`.

+If you'd rather use and IDE for building and debugging you can specify the `-G` option to cmake.
+For instance to use Xcode call `cmake -Bxcode -GXcode -DCMAKE_BUILD_TYPE=Debug` and use the generated project in the xcode folder.

 ## Testing

-Use the `bootstrap.sh` script in the root folder to quickly build and test.
-After you have run either `bootstrap.sh` or `cmake`, run `make -C build tests && build/tests/tests tests`.
-This will run all the C++ tests, Or use XCode for testing and debugging.
-Run `cmake -Bxcode -GXcode -DCMAKE_BUILD_TYPE=Debug` to generate a Xcode project.
-Then go to `xcode/` folder and open `TrustWalletCore.xcodeproj`.
+After running `bootstrap.sh` run `make -C build tests && build/tests/tests tests` to run all the C++ unit tests.
 To run integration tests on each platform run the respective script in the tools folder:

 * Android: run `tools/android-test` or import `android` folder to Android Studio
-* iOS: run `tools/ios-test` or cd `swift` folder, run `pod install` and open `TrustWalletCore.xcworkspace`
+* iOS: run `tools/ios-test` or cd `swift` folder and open `TrustWalletCore.xcworkspace`
 * JavaScript: run `tools/js-test` or cd `js` folder, run `npm test`

+To run all tests in one go use the `tools/tests` script.

 ## C Headers